deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 **Rule 1**

-    Reading the value from the original field returns the value translated to the *current language*.
+    Reading the value from the original field returns the value translated to the current language.

 **Rule 2**

-    Assigning a value to the original field also updates the value in the associated default translation field.
+    Assigning a value to the original field also updates the value in the associated current language translation field.

 **Rule 3**

-    Assigning a value to the default translation field also updates the original field - note that the value of the original field will not be updated until the model instance is saved.

-**Rule 4**

-    If both fields - the original and the default translation field - are updated at the same time, the default translation field wins.
+    If both fields - the original and the current language translation field - are updated at the same time, the current language translation field wins.

+    .. note:: This can only happen in the model's constructor or ``objects.create``.
+There is no other situation which can be considered *changing several fields at the same time*.

 Examples for Translated Field Access